 The Company, through PCB, enters into repurchase agreements with clients seeking overnight money market returns whereby PCB transfers to the clients Mexican government securities in exchange for cash and concurrently agrees to repurchase the securities at a future date for an amount equal to the cash exchanged plus a stipulated premium or interest factor.
 PCB deploys the cash received from, and acquires the securities deliverable to, clients under these repurchase arrangements by purchasing securities in the open market, which the Company reflects as Financial Instruments Owned and Pledged as Collateral at Fair Value on the Unaudited Condensed Consolidated Statements of Financial Condition, or by entering into reverse repurchase agreements with unrelated third parties.
-The Company accounts for these repurchase and reverse repurchase agreements as collateralized financing transactions.
-The Company records a liability on its Unaudited Condensed Consolidated Statements of Financial Condition in relation to repurchase transactions executed with clients as Securities Sold Under Agreements to Repurchase.
-The Company records as assets on its Unaudited Condensed Consolidated Statements of Financial Instruments Owned and Pledged as Collateral at
+The Company accounts for these repurchase and reverse repurchase agreements as collateralized financing transactions, which are carried at fair value on the Company's Unaudited Condensed Consolidated Statements of Financial Condition.
+The Company records a liability on its Unaudited Condensed Consolidated Statements of Financial Condition.
+The Company records as assets on its Unaudited Condensed Consolidated Statements of Financial Condition, Financial Instruments Owned and Pledged as Collateral at Fair Value (where the Company has acquired the securities deliverable to clients under these repurchase arrangements by purchasing securities in the open market) and Securities Purchased Under Agreements to Resell (where the Company has acquired the securities deliverable to clients under these repurchase arrangements by purchasing securities in the open market) and Securities deliverable to clients under these repurchase arrangements by entering into reverse repurchase agreements with unrelated third parties).
+These Mexican government securities have an estimated average time to maturity of approximately 2.8 years and are pledged as collateral against repurchase agreements which are collateralized financing agreements.
+Generally, collateral is posted